ilMatteX/Image_Search_Tool/v2-Clip-Integration/README.md

 ## 🔧 Installation

-1. Create a Python environment (tested on 3.12) (or create a virtual environment with it)
+1. Create a Python environment (tested on Python 3.12) (or create a virtual environment with it)
 2. Install dependencies:

 ```bash